ifandelse/machina.js/README.md

 * Install node.js (and consider using [nvm](https://github.com/creationix/nvm) to manage your node versions)
 * Run `npm install -g anvil.js` to install anvil.js
-* Navigate to the root of this repository and run `anvil`
+* Navigate to the root of this repository and run `anvil`.
+Optionall run `anvil --ci --host --browser`.
+This will open your browser to the root index.html of the repository, and anvil will be in continuous integration mode - changes to source and tests will causes tests to be refreshed automatically, etc.
 * Build output will be placed in the lib folder.

-One great feature of [anvil.js](http://appendto.github.com/anvil.js/) is the ability to host your tests and other content using express in node.js.
 To run tests or examples:

-* Navigate to the root of this repository and run `anvil --host`
 * For tests, navigate to `http://localhost:3080/spec`
 * For the "atm" example, navigate to `http://localhost:3080/atm`
 	* check the source of Repository.js in this example for the account/pin information that can be used to log in.